 From this table, we can see that the detection rate of the abnormal wire defect has dropped a lot, compared to the image processing algorithm.
 By observing the images of the abnormal wire defect, we find that the abnormal wire defect is less obvious than other defects, which means that the difference between the image of this defect and the normal image is relatively small.
-This also shows that the convolutional neural network is not sensitive to small changes in the image.
+This also shows that the CNN is not sensitive to small changes in the image.